Absolute Radio: End of AM broadcasting

-In January 2023, Bauer Media Group announced that all the remaining transmitters would be turned off and that it would be no longer broadcasting on AM from 20 January, turning Absolute Radio into a digital-only station.
 The station closed on AM at midnight on Friday 20 January 2023, with "Absolute Beginners" by David Bowie being the last ever song being broadcast on its AM frequencies.
-Ten minutes before going off air, the AM frequencies played a tribute to their frequencies, starting with clips from BBC Light Programme, BBC Radio 1 and BBC Radio 3, through its life as Virgin 1215 and ending with the relaunch as Absolute Radio.
-The last words the announcers said were, "And to 1215: Thanks, you were brilliant."
-From midnight on Friday 20 January 2023, a closedown loop carried information advising listeners stating that Absolute Radio "is no longer available on AM" and redirecting listeners to DAB, and the Absolute Radio mobile and smart speaker applications.
+Ten minutes before going off air, the station played a tribute to their former AM frequencies, introduced by Jay Lawrence (the presenter of the last normal show that had just been on), and starting with clips from BBC Light Programme (up to 1967), BBC Radio 1 (1967–1978) and BBC Radio 3 (1978–1992), through its life as Virgin 1215 (1993–2008) and ending with the relaunch as Absolute Radio (late 2008) and the aforementioned song.
+The last words the announcers said were, "...and to 1215 AM: Thanks.
+You were brilliant."
+During this split link, the digital version of Absolute Radio ran an Elton John-related segment.

+From midnight on Friday 20 January 2023, a closedown loop (read by Leona Graham as the station voice) carried information advising listeners stating that Absolute Radio "is no longer available on AM" and redirecting listeners to DAB, and the Absolute Radio mobile and smart speaker applications.